dlech/KeeAgent/doc/usage/options.rst

     -   **Unlock all databases when a client sends a request**: (default: enabled) When a client program sends a request, KeePass will display the unlock dialog before the client request is answered.

-        .. note:: When checked, this overrides the per-entry *Use confirm constraint* setting.
-Keys must be unloaded and re-loaded for this setting to take effect.

     -   **Show selection dialog when a client program requests a list of keys**:
         (default: disabled) When this option is disabled, KeeAgent will send a